 So on a Thursday evening, the Shallow Man, in spite of having to get out of bed the following day at 5.25 am to host a radio show, decided to visit Door 74 for a quick drink.
 I hadn’t been there for some time, and after the customary warm greeting, a friendly and knowledgeable waitress spent considerable time running through the various cocktails available including the special of the day.
 I opted for the Let’s Conquer Space!
 Which consisted of rye whisky, fresh pineapple, lemon, orgeat syrup, Dale Degroff pimento bitters and Romain Guistel brut Champagne.
 It was even better than it sounds.
 We then proceeded to order the special of the day, of which I’ll provide a photo of below.

 The cocktail selection is huge.
 All are originals creations of the bar, they are also able to provide cocktails on request if the extensive list is not to your liking.
 Here’s a sample of some of the cocktails on offer.
 The complete menu can be found here.

 Along with some mellow music, the crowd were a mixture of Amsterdammers and people from out of town, way out town, New York in particular, plus some couples.
 The interior design of Door 74 enables the traditional sitting at the bar, along with intimate booths for two as well as group seating.

 Several incredible cocktails later (discipline is not my strong point) the Shallow Man headed home, happier than a footballers wife at a divorce court.

-Since writing this article, I’m pleased to hear that Esquire magazine Netherlands have voted Door 74 as the best cocktail bar in the Netherlands.
-Congratulations to the team at Door 74 for their well deserved prize.
+Since writing this article, I’m pleased to hear that Esquire magazine the Netherlands have voted Door 74 as the best cocktail bar in the Netherlands.
+Congratulations to the team at Door 74 for their well-deserved prize.